phalcon-orphanage/docs/en/controllers.md

 }
 ```

-<h5 class='alert alert-warning' markdown='1'>Be aware that `onConstruct()` method is executed even if the action to be executed doesn't exist in the controller or the user does not have access to it (according to custom control access provided by the developer).</h5>
+> Be aware that `onConstruct()` method is executed even if the action to be executed doesn't exist in the controller or the user does not have access to it (according to custom control access provided by the developer).

-<a name='injecting-services'></a>
+{: .alert .alert-warning }

 ## Injecting Services
 If a controller extends [Phalcon\Mvc\Controller](api/Phalcon_Mvc_Controller) then it has easy access to the service container in application.
 For example, if we have registered a service like this: